SlimC/voice-of-the-customer/README.md

 Demo: https://product-intel-demo.mybluemix.net/

 **IMPORTANT:**
-1. The Weather API requires an API key with high tranasctions limits.
-You need to upgrade to the Standard or Premimum plan.
-The pricing model is based on the number of calls per minute to the REST APIs.
-The Free and Base plans allow you to make a maximum of 10 API calls per minute.
-The Standard and Premimum plans allow you to make 150 and 375 API calls per minute respectively.
-Each plan has a maximum number of API calls allowed.
-The Premimum plan is ideal.
+1. Using the Watson Knowledge Studio tool requires signing up it.
+A 30-day free trial is also available.
+Go to [WKS](https://www.ibm.com/marketplace/cloud/supervised-machine-learning/us/en-us) to learn more.

 2. This application requires an AlchemyAPI key with high transaction limits.
 The free AlchemyAPI key that you request has a limit of 1000 transactions per day, which is insufficient for significant use of this sample application.
 You can upgrade to the Standard or Advanced Plan of the AlchemyAPI service to obtain a key that supports > 1000 transactions per day.
 Go [here](https://console.ng.bluemix.net/catalog/services/alchemyapi/).

-3. Running the application using the Facebook and Twilio bots will require credentials to access their services.
-Go to "Installing the bots" section.

-4. The Conversation service requires training prior to running the application.
-Refer to Step 13 below.
+3. The Natural Language Classifier service requires training prior to running the application.
+Refer to Step 11 below.

 ## Table of Contents
  - [Getting Started](#getting-started)